sophiaIC/HolisticSpecifications/popl2022/response.md

 more: 'prove' - anything about an object C (the code) without looking at C?
 This needs an explanation.
-In the explanation that follows you mention pre and postconditions of methods, but how can I prove pre- and postconditions of methods, if I cannot look at the methods?*
+In the explanation that follows you mention pre and postconditions of methods, but how can I prove pre- and postconditions of methods, if I cannot look at the methods?* **Necessity proofs do not inspect method bodies.
+Necessity does rely on traditional pre- and post- conditions which, as you say, does rely on inspecting code.
+Pre- and post- conditions are an area that is well researched, and thus such specifications can be outsourced to existing logics and tools.
+In fact Necessity is parametric with such a system, and does not impose further code inspection.**

-*253.5: What is an \"unsurprising\" language?*
+*253.5: What is an \"unsurprising\" language?* **TooL is a very simple imperative, class based, object oriented language, whose semantics should not surprise anyone.**

 *I263 following: At this point I was wondering, which of Mod1, Mod2, Mod3 is internal, what is external?
-It would be good to refer back to that example and point out to the reader what is supposed to be internal and what external.*
+It would be good to refer back to that example and point out to the reader what is supposed to be internal and what external.* **Necessity is a specification for programs in the open world.
+In this paper we characterize the "internal" as the module we are specifying, and the "external" as the unknown open world.
+Under this characterization, `Mod1`, `Mod2`, and `Mod3` all represent different implementation of a bank account being specified, and thus are all "internal" with respect to the open world.**

 *IDef.
 3.2: Why would one write Arising(M, Y, sigma) iff \...
 Y; M, sigma-0 \...
 Why flip the order of M and Y?
 Does that not cause unnecessary confusion?
 Or is there a good reason to flip the order?*
+**This is a good point.
+We will make this change.**

-*I 349-350 why should x be fresh in sigma?*
+*I 349-350 why should x be fresh in sigma?* **x is fresh in sigma because it is used to refer to the object being quantified.
+It is alpha (the location in the heap) that should not be fresh in sigma.**

 *I393-394: \"If an arising state \... then the original state must have
 \...\" What is the \"original state\"?
 The arising one?
 Or the initial state that arises from the definition of arising states?
-If it is the former, I'd suggest \"If an arising state $\sigma$ \... then $\sigma$ must have\...\".*
+If it is the former, I'd suggest \"If an arising state $\sigma$ \... then $\sigma$ must have\...\".* **Yes, the original state is arising.
+We will make this change and clarify this in the text.**

 *Def.
 3.8: It would be good to ostentatiously clarify that necessity specifications cannot nest, i.e. the nonterminal S does not appear on the right-hand side of the grammar.
-Only nonterminals A and those come from the language Assert, I suppose.*
+Only nonterminals A and those come from the language Assert, I suppose.* **Yes, that is correct.
+We will make this change to the text.**

 *417: It is undefined what - means.
 There exists a value?
 For any value?
-It depends on the formula?*
+It depends on the formula?* **Yes, \_ means for any value.**

 *Def.
 3.9: Again, to me this is absolutely central.
 It definitely needs
 - more- explanations and a lot of intuition.
 See also above.